 Denmark is open on the mezzanine.
 Denmark is a Euro-

 The Yankee on High was the former home of the iconic Yankee Trader.
 This landmark building is the traditional gateway building to Columbus’ trendy Short North District.
 It completed a three year restoration in 2014 that resulted in its transformation into the new Yankee on High.
-The building is now home to Bareburger (Named New York’s Best for three years running), Denmark, (a Euro-
+The building is now home to Bareburger, Denmark, (a Euro-

-This is the first Bareburger restaurant outside of New York.
+This was the first Bareburger restaurant outside of New York.
 Bareburger offers a variety of organic burgers and sandwiches, salads, shakes, and snacks in an environmentally-

 TRIAD Architects, nationally recognized for their innovative and environmentally sensitive designs in both public and private projects, is locate on the second floor, overlooking the heart of the city.